Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 `prompt()`

-This function prompts for user input.
+This function prompts user input.
 It includes the parameters listed below.

 - **Parameters**